 Controlling the most fertile soil anywhere within the Expanse, the Celestine Empire uses its strong agricultural base to expand and extend trade with many nations, resulting in a network of strong alliances with Castle Thorn and Cole (and other city states, historically).
-As such, its already formidable military can be backed by the armies of these nations, should they choose to call in old favors and sworn oaths choose to call in old favors and sworn oaths.
+As such, its already formidable military can be backed by the armies of these nations, should they choose to call in old favors and sworn oaths.